NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/APP4ValidationInterimResponsePayload.md

 ---
-topic: APP4-ValidationInterimResponsePayload
+topic: APP4-InterimValidationResponsePayload
 ---

 ## {{page-title}}

-### Payload for a Validation Interim Response, using Service Request
+### Payload for a Interim Validation Response, using Service Request

-This payload is used to transmit all the necessary information that is required for a CAS to accept a patient referred into their service.
+This payload is used to transmit an in-progress status that allows the requester to know that the validation has started.

 <br>
  <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i>